blessdarah/php-campay/README.md

 ### Check transaction status

-For checking transaction status after using the `collect` or the `widthdraw` functions, you can pass the resulting reference key in order to check your transaction status
+For checking transaction status after using the `collect` or the `withdraw` functions, you can pass the resulting reference key in order to check your transaction status

 ```php